enter-opy/sound-of-music/README.md

 <h1>Sound of Music</h2>

-<h3>Sound of music is an multi-band audio effect plugin that adds digital artifacts to an audio signal</h3>
+<h3>Sound of music is a multi-band audio effect plugin that adds digital artifacts to an audio signal</h3>

 <img src="Screenshot.png" width="800">